dswann101164/azure-noob-blog/posts/2025-10-28-migrating-my-avd-win10-to-win11-512gb.md

 ---

-*This post documents the actual migration of my production AVD environment at Synovus.
+*This post documents the actual migration of my production AVD environment.
 All commands, scripts, and gotchas are from real experience.
 Your mileage may vary, but the patterns should apply to any Personal AVD pool migration.*